How to DO and DO NOT on Your Hawaii Vacation Plan (2023)

 It is recommended that you split your time between the western and eastern parts of the Big Island.
 This quiet cabin in the forest was our favorite part of the Volcano area.
 This area of Hawaii is vastly dissimilar to the rest of the state.

 Kauai has earned the nickname "The Garden Isle" because of how verdant it is compared to the other Hawaiian islands.

 While Kauai's popularity has grown, the island still lacks the infrastructure of neighboring Maui and Oahu.

 The Napali Coast is famous for its breathtaking green cliffs, but visitors will also find beautiful beaches, waterfalls, hiking trails, and canyons of varying hues.

 Some of our favorite things to do on Kauai are:

 - Take in the beauty of Kauai from above on a doors-off helicopter ride.

-- We went whale watching, dolphin watching, and turtle watching as we sailed along the Napali Coast, and the massive sea cliffs are breathtaking.
+- We went whale watching, dolphin spotting, and turtle gazing as we sailed along the Napali Coast, and the massive sea cliffs are breathtaking.